benjbuch/octo_waffle/part_11-tidying_tables.md

 format’ serves as the linchpin to produce the ‘wider formats’.

 For your convenience, this is an overview of the different functions that are around to interconvert wide and long table formats.
-(In case you encounter one of these or need help on related topics.)
+(Including other packages, in case you encounter one of these or need help on related topics.)

 | action                           | `tidyr` ≥ v1.0   | `tidyr` \< v1.0 | `data.table` | `reshape`/`reshape2` |
 | -------------------------------- | ---------------- | --------------- | ------------ | -------------------- |
 | make wide table long (‘melting’) | `pivot_longer()` | `gather()`      | `melt()`     | `melt()`             |
 | make long table wide (‘casting’) | `pivot_wider()`  | `spread()`      | `dcast()`    | `acast()`, `dcast()` |

-As many people don’t find the other function names intuitive, we will use `tidyr::pivot_longer(...)` and `tidyr::pivot_wider(...)`.
+As many people don’t find the other functions intuitive, we will use `tidyr::pivot_longer(...)` and `tidyr::pivot_wider(...)`.

 ``` r
 plate_1 %>%